Motorhead (song)

-"Motorhead" is a song written by Ian "Lemmy" Kilmister while he was a member of the English space rock band Hawkwind.
-It was later recorded by (and was the eponym for) Motörhead, as he called it this instead of Bastard on his then manager's advice.
+"Motorhead" is a song written by Ian "Lemmy" Kilmister, while he was a member of the English space rock band Hawkwind.
+It was later recorded by (and was the eponym for) Motörhead, as he called the band this instead of Bastard on his then manager's advice.

 Hawkwind versions

 "Motorhead" was the last song that Lemmy wrote for Hawkwind before being fired from the band in May 1975.
 It was originally released as the B-side of the single "Kings of Speed" on United Artists Records in March 1975.

 The song was written in the Hyatt Hotel (a.k.a.
 'Riot House') in West Hollywood, California.
 Lemmy explains how it was created:

 I was on tour with Hawkwind in 1974, we were staying at the Riot House and Roy Wood and Wizzard were also in town.
 I got this urge to write a song in the middle of the night.
 I ran downstairs to the Wizzard room, got Roy's Ovation acoustic guitar, then hurried back to mine.
 I went on to the balcony and howled away for four hours.
 Cars were stopping and the drivers were listening then driving off, and there I was yelling away at the top of my voice." - Lemmy.

 The title of the song is British slang for a speed freak.
 The lyrics were explained by Lemmy:

 The six thousand miles was a reference to Los Angeles, and the rest is self-explanatory.
 And yes, I am the only person to fit the word 'parallelogram' into a rock'n'roll number!
 I'm very proud of that.